 Baker's Pure Rye 1847

-“We guarantee the finest stock of OLD RYE WHISKEY in the United States.”
+“We guarantee the finest stock of OLD RYE WHISKEY in the United States,” it proclaims.
 And “Baker” is their primary brand.
-By 1857, ads frequently included this graphic:
+By 1857, ads frequently used this graphic:

-William Thompson Walters was the man behind the company, which propelled him to serious wealth and stature.
+William Thompson Walters was the man behind the company.
+It brought him serious wealth and local fame.
 Even today, The Walters Museum

-still stands proudly in Baltimore, showcasing his art collection.
-Walters' biography describes him as a young man moving from Pennsylvania to Baltimore in 1841 "to join the ever-growing ranks of businessmen, particularly commission and liquor merchants."
+still stands proudly in Baltimore, showcasing Walters' art collection.
+His biography describes him moving from Pennsylvania to Baltimore in 1841 "to join the ever-growing ranks of businessmen, particularly commission and liquor merchants."

-In 1852, he opened a huge liquor warehouse (in top ad above).
-The Boston Sun called it “possibly the most complete establishment of the kind in the United States.”
+In 1852, he opened a huge liquor warehouse -- that's it in the top ad above.
+The Baltimore Sun called it “possibly the most complete establishment of the kind in the United States.”

 The Baker’s brand grew so valuable that it became front-and-center in Walters's advertising, like in this 1873 ad: